-If you have a small business, you are probably aware that you need a Certificate of Insurance (COI).
+If you are a small business owner, you are probably aware that you need a Certificate of Insurance (COI).

 You might have been asked to provide one by a savvy consumer or potential landlord.
 Or perhaps your independent insurance agent advised that you have one.

-You may not even have the slightest clue what it is.
+Or you may not have the slightest clue what it is.

 What is a Certificate of Insurance?

-It isn’t an insurance policy, but a snapshot of your coverage at the time the certificate was issued.
+It isn’t an insurance policy or your ID cards, but a snapshot of your coverage at the time the certificate was issued.
 As such, it can be issued at any time.

 COIs are based on templates developed by the Association for Cooperative Operations Research and Development (commonly known by its acronym, ACORD) and are available as proof of liability, personal property, and commercial property policies.